 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While each of the models considers a range of data available in your credit report, each agency uses the following to calculate your score:

-- Credit History - How long have you had credit?
+- Your Credit History - How many years have you had credit?

-Can I improve my credit score?
+How do I find out my credit score?

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

-Curious about your FICO score?
+Want to know more about credit scores?
 Call us at (813) 200-7931.